A Typical Agency Conversation

 It’s about removing a few barriers.

-The key is knowing which is which—and seeing what’s real versus what’s being performed.
+The key is knowing which is which—and what’s real versus what’s being performed.

 Either way, brands respond differently when it shifts.